3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 #### DRYing up your code with loops and props
 You may have noticed that we've repeated a lot of JSX within the Specialties component.
 This is a bad practice.
 The React philosophy is to make your components very small and ideally reusable.
 We have 3 component's here that all look pretty similar, so lets extract them into their own smaller component.

 Let's create a `Specialization` component that will contain a single specialization.
-We will then pass data into this generic component using React's unidirectional data flow.
+We will then pass data into this generic component by taking advantage of React's unidirectional data flow.

 ### Unidirectional Data Flow

 Data flow in React works in one direction to make the logic of your application simpler.
 Because of this philosophy, we can only pass data from Parent element to Child element.
 We are able to pass this data in JSX by adding attributes to the child elements.
 This data then is sent to a special object called `this.props`.

-#### this.props
+### this.props

 `this.props` is how we are able to retrieve data that is passed down from Parent to Child element.  `this.props` allows us to write out reusable and dynamic JSX code.
 We can create multiple of the same element, and have it render different HTML in the DOM based on what elements we pass through the parent component.

 Let's look at this example of a Parent/Child relationship.

 ```js
 class Taco extends Component{
   render(){